NTIA/p2108/CONTRIBUTING.md

 - Wherever possible, equation numbers are provided.
 It is assumed that a user reviewing this source code would have a copy of the relevant text available as a primary reference.
-- A `.clang-format` file is included in the root of this repository.
-Most IDEs support this type of file, which can be used to apply uniform code styling to C++ source and header files.
+- _For base/C++ repositories_, a `.clang-format` file is included in the root directory.
+Most IDEs support this type of file, which can and should be used to apply uniform code styling to C++ source and header files.
+- _For Python wrapper repositories_, a `.pre-commit-config.yaml` file is included
+in the root directory.
+This file implements multiple hooks for the [pre-commit](https://pre-commit.com/) tool, which apply automated formatting to files when they are commited to Git.
+It is recommended to use this tool to autoformat Python code when checked in.

 ## Project Structure and CMake